kaliiiiiiiiii/PublicDuckyChallenger/README.md

 > Any illegal activities are strictly forbidden.

 > **Note** \
-> All code has been tested and targets Windows and Python==3.10.11
+> All code has been tested on and targets Windows and Python==3.10.11

 ### downloading this repo
-This repo requires having git-cli and [Python~=3.10](https://www.python.org/downloads/release/python-31011/) already installed
+This repo requires having [git-cli](https://git-scm.com/downloads) and [Python~=3.10](https://www.python.org/downloads/release/python-31011/) already installed
 ```
 git clone https://github.com/kaliiiiiiiiii/PublicDuckyChallenger
 cd PublicDuckyChallenger